 Martin Luther summarized what might be called this orthodox Biblical response for Christians.
 “For were this justice such as could be adjudged as just by the human understanding, it were manifestly not divine and would differ in nothing from human justice.
 But since God is true and single, yea in His entirety incomprehensible and inaccessible to human reason, it is right, nay it flows necessarily, that His justice is also incomprehensible.”
 Taken at face value, such a declaration should settle the issue of divine justice conclusively.
 Any god who boasts of having put evil into creation is one who attacks our sense of what is due at its foundation, introducing contradiction into what humans assume to be a rational appraisal of value so necessary in any application of human justice.
 For what we are due in human terms involves a spectrum of deserts wherein the reward should fit the accomplishment or the punishment the crime.
 The manifold exceptions so clearly laid out in Biblical narratives, not to mention God’s repeated bald claims of responsibility for the creation of evil itself, make clear that in Plato’s terms, the Biblical God decrees justice as he sees fit in violation of any human conception of the term.
 His sense of justice is fundamentally not our own.

 Now this realization poses a problem for believers and not only modern ones.
 Evidently, even the writers of these narratives found it impossible to reconcile their own rational sense of what is due with the bald pronouncements of divine authority.
 And this is more than just a problem of warrant, for it delineates the pre-modern and the modern axioms governing moral responsibility.
 Neither we nor God can have it both ways on this issue.
 It must be a zero-sum game.
-Either we decide moral issues by virtue of our own agency, however we see that capacity, or we utterly reject our capability and transfer it to some authority, in this case the God of the Bible (see “Authority, Trust, and Knowledge“).
+Either we decide moral issues by virtue of our own agency, however we see that capacity, or we utterly reject our capability and transfer it by a grant of trust to some authority, in this case the God of the Bible (see “Authority, Trust, and Knowledge“).
 Should we retain agency, we have no choice but to evaluate experience through the lens of whatever moral standards, system, or intuitions we value (see “The Tyranny of Rationality“).
-Should we surrender it, we also must surrender any judgment of the decisions rendered by the external moral agent we have transferred our agency to.
-We consider that agent an authority worthy of our belief or our trust (see “Knowledge, Trust, and Belief“).
+Should we surrender it, we also must surrender any judgment of the decisions rendered by the external moral agent we have transferred our agency to (see “Knowledge, Trust, and Belief“).

-When considering warrant, these two terms denote different directions of confirmation: we look into our own private yearnings for belief: it is a profoundly intimate and personalized concoction of desires that might then move persons to transfer agency to some authority.
+When considering warrant, these two terms denote different directions of confirmation: we tap our own private yearnings for belief: it is a profoundly intimate and personalized concoction of desires that might subsequently move persons to a separate transfer of agency to some authority.
 Trust derives from some demonstrated evidence of reliability.
 It is a publicly defensible reason to transfer agency.
 Belief originates in present and private desire, trust in past repeated experience conducing to predictive judgment.
 Because many persons’ religious beliefs originate in their childhood trust of parents, these two very different kinds of warrants are often intertwined.
-They are easier to tease apart in adult conversions that might begin with either trust or belief in religious authority and then proceed as separable warrants.
+They are easier to tease apart in adult conversions that might begin with either trust or belief and then proceed as separable warrants.
+Trust powers public moral claims.
+Belief cannot accomplish that task for in religious commitments, it involves ineffable and numinous intuitions unable to be publicly warranted.
 The conversion experience illustrates the mature yearnings of belief, the spread of Christianity in the Roman Republic the power of trust in authority.
-The disentanglement of the two is painful if it has been tied in childhood; it often characterizes the questioning of orthodoxy that accompanies adolescence as congregants reacquire agency and pull upon the tangled threads of trust and belief to match their faith to their understanding of their own needs.
+The disentanglement of the two is painful if it has been tied in childhood; it often characterizes the questioning of orthodoxy that accompanies adolescence as congregants reacquire agency and pull upon the tangled threads of trust and belief to match their faith to their understanding.
 But that differentiation process, so common as to be the norm for believers in a culture of deep distrust of institutional authority, has an impact on warrant as its employment must erode trust in religious authority and replace it with the tailor-made gratifications of belief freighted with desire.
 The employment of belief must be an exercise of moral agency, and that action necessarily attacks trust if only because the dogmatic nature of religious authority must constrain and direct the desire characteristic of belief.
 Again, no easy reconciliation of the two can occur because agency must either be retained, which must see belief tugging at authority’s dictates, or surrendered to it.
 If belief is sanctioned, the believer moves on to a private faith rooted in a private desire, reconciling her own sense of justice to an idiosyncratic view of the divine.
 This then drives a private morality that the believer recognizes as profoundly her own, conducing to a modernist or postmodernist orientation.
 It calls attention to itself as an exemplar of the power of her own moral agency, for the postmodernist as part of a virtual circle orientation (see “What Is the Virtual Circle?) and for the modernist as a private commitment often isolated from sources of public morality (see “Belief in the Public Square”).
 Even in today’s atmosphere of skepticism, some persons either escape this realignment or pass through it.
 Their trust then continues as a premodernist orientation toward justice in severe tension with contemporary suspicion of institutional authority in general and religious authority in particular.

 That difficulty concerns a conflict not only of agency but of its public expression in law.
 We see this in Biblical accounts repeatedly.
 By virtue of a surrender of agency, characters in these stories are forbidden the employment of that faculty they have forfeited.
 Job’s chorus exemplifies the impossible and forbidden half-surrender: they wish to both trust and question God, to both accept His inexplicable justice and apply their own judgment.
 In other Biblical narratives, other options are explored.
 Adam and Eve clearly choose their own agency over God’s and are punished for it.
 Abraham goes so far as to obey a truly heinous command based upon his belief in divine command.
 He explicitly forfeits his moral agency, surrendering it entirely to God’s authority, and his children number as many as the stars.
 Jesus first raises objections to his ultimate self-sacrifice and then suppresses them so as to trust God.
 He is rewarded for that.
 It seems clear that the Biblical injunction forbidding placing any god above Yahweh applies to what might be called the god of our own reason, the idol of our own moral agency.
 We are clearly told to surrender it to the authority of God.
 No half-measure will do.
 This is the clear articulation of a childlike faith in God best summarized in Jesus’ words: “Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.”
 We are explicitly commanded to avoid rational calculations of what is due and we are reinforced by the New Testament admonitions to universal love and mercy.
 Both must be blind to justice.